Satan’s Hellish Scheme

 Common False Doctrines About Hell: Metaphorical View

 The metaphorical view of Hell is growing in popularity despite its lack of biblical support.
 In the metaphorical doctrine, the unsaved will spend eternity in Hell.
 But the extreme pain and environmental conditions described in the Bible are not interpreted literally.
-The biblical descriptions of fire, heat, bondage, darkness, thirst, worms, pain, flogging, fire, etc. are considered symbolic.
+The biblical descriptions of fire, heat, bondage, darkness, thirst, worms, pain, flogging, fire, etc., are considered symbolic.
 Proponents of this doctrine believe separation from God to be the ultimate pain of eternity.
 To them, the only agony endured in Hell will be the agony of complete Divine divorce.
 As Billy Graham once stated: I have often wondered if Hell is a terrible burning within our hearts for God, to fellowship with God, a fire that we can never quench.
 Billy Graham leaned towards the metaphorical view of Hell.

 Common False Doctrines About Hell: Purgatorial View

 The Roman Catholic Church is unique its purgatorial view of Hell.
 According to this doctrine, everyone is judged by God immediately after death.
-Only a small minority of saints will go directly into Heaven.
-God will send most people to purgatory, a place of punishment (basically a temporary Hell).
+Only a tiny minority of saints will go directly into Heaven.
+Instead, God will send most people to purgatory, a place of punishment (basically a temporary Hell).
 Most Catholics believe that people are released by God from purgatory into Heaven after a certain length of time.
 Purgatory is like a cosmic prison sentence ending with a ticket into paradise.
 There is not one iota of Scripture supporting this false view of Hell.